 Our moms group took a memorable field trip out to Middleton’s Cedar Hill Farm.
-It is a nice change of pace to visit a farm that focuses on the importance of education and takes a great amount of time and effort to make sure that their program is interactive and rich with culture.
+It is nice to visit a farm that focuses on the importance of education and takes a great amount of time and effort to make sure that their program is interactive and rich with culture.

 While waiting for all our members to show up, the kids played happily in the giant mountain sandbox made out of recycled tires.
 They could have spent hours there just using their imaginations to dig, scoop and create.